-The TrueLove harness has been one of our most popular referenced for smaller breeds, and one of our reviewers has raved about it in the past for their Jack Russell.
+The TrueLove has been one of our most popular referenced for smaller breeds.

-The harness is more affordable than the others mentioned and it’s a good harness.
-It is not perfect, however, so may not be for everyone.
+The TrueLove is more affordable than the others mentioned, and it’s a pretty good harness.

 5. Embark Active Dog Harness

-We like this as Dachshund harness as it has many pros and yet few cons in general.
-It is an easy harness to both put on and take off with minimal adjustment.
+We like Embark as it has many pros and yet few cons in general.
+It is easy to both put on and removes with minimal adjustment.
 A buckle on either side secures the dog in the harness.

-The harness has a soft padded interior to reduce chafing.
-Like many of the other harnesses, it also has a reflective trim (hi-viz) for low light visibility.
+There’s a soft padded interior to reduce chafing.
+Like many of the others, it also has a reflective trim (hi-viz) for low light visibility.

 Now for the one big failure and it’s not a problem with the harness itself.
-Because of the Dachshund’s smaller legs and longer body, those that really pull may find it a little easier to escape from the Embark harness.
+Because of the Dachshund’s smaller legs and longer body, those that pull on the leash may find escape easier.
 Although unlikely it could be problematic should it fail when you need it most.